FIGBERT/figbert.com/content/_index.md

 insert_anchor_links = "left"
 +++

-I'm FIGBERT, an Israeli-American programmer building secure, clean, and effective systems.
+I'm Benji, an Israeli-American programmer building secure, clean, and effective systems.
 I use modern technologies to build software that avoids bloat and unnecessary complexity.
 I want to work on real and interesting problems in challenging areas that matter.